 Ignore Long Term Savings And Investments

-This means ignoring the long-term goals of building up a retirement fund or buying that new car.
+This means ignoring the long-term goals of building a retirement fund or buying that new car.
 When it comes down to it, getting out of the money hole is more important than investing right now.

 Come back to this when you feel more stable.